google/quiver-dart/README.md

 `replaceAt` allows you to replace a porton of a string starting from a specified index.
 Optionally, you can specifiy whether or not to overwrite the original string from the specified index with the input string.
 Otherwise, only the initial character of the string will be replaced with the rest of the string being inserted.
+Examples:

 `replaceAt(5, 'making', "I'm doing a note here", overwrite: true)` => "I'm making a note here"`

 `replaceAt(8, 'c', 'Huge suckess!') => 'Huge success!'`

 `removeAt` allows you to remove text from a string at a specified index.
 Optionally, you can specify a length of how many characters to remove.
+Examples:

 `removeAt(2, 'Whaat?') => 'What?'`

 `removeAt(2, 'Whaaaaaat?', length: 5) => 'What?'`

+`formatString` allows you to provide a terse, index-based string template to use for interpolating an arbitrary-length set of parameters into their corresponding indexed placeholders.
+All parameters that follow the first parameter can be of any type.
+The objects have their `toString()` method called to extract the string to be interpolated into the template string.
+The placeholders in the string follow the pattern: `{index}`.
+For example:

+`formatString('A{0}{0}L{1}', 'P', 'E') => 'APPLE'`

+`formatString('There are {0} {2}!', 4, 'lights') => 'There are 4 lights!'`

+This allows you to use a variable as the template string instead of a literal string unlike standard interpolation in Dart.

+`
+var template = 'There are {0} {2}!';
+formatString(template, 4, 'lights') => 'There are 4 lights!'`
+`

+`formatStringList` allows you to provide a terse, index-based string template to use for interpolating a List<T> of elements into their corresponding indexed placeholders.
+All elements that follow the first element can be of any type.
+The objects have their `toString()` method called to extract the string to be interpolated into the template string.
+The placeholders in the string follow the pattern: `{index}`.
+For example:

+`formatStringList(['A{0}{0}L{1}', 'P', 'E']) => 'APPLE'`

+`formatString(['There are {0} {2}!', 4, 'lights']) => 'There are 4 lights!'`

+This allows you to use a variable as the template string instead of a literal string unlike standard interpolation in Dart.

+`
+var template = 'There are {0} {2}!';
+formatString([template, 4, 'lights']) => 'There are 4 lights!'`
+`

 [quiver.strings]: http://google.github.io/quiver-dart/#quiver/quiver-strings